kkrt-labs/kakarot-docs/docs/ecosystem/account-abstraction/biconomy.md

 In this tutorial, we'll walk through the process of integrating Biconomy with Kakarot Starknet Sepolia to enable gasless transactions.

-The tutorial covers the entire process from setting up the Biconomy paymaster to actually sending a gasless transaction on the Kakarot chain.
+The tutorial covers the entire process from setting up the Biconomy paymaster to actually sending a gasless transaction on Kakarot Starknet Sepolia.

 ## Prerequisites